doingandlearning/sp-playwright/03-forms/lab.md

 Participants will write a series of tests for a sample e-commerce checkout form, focusing on form interactions, validation, and submission.
 This lab will help you practice the concepts learned in the forms section.

+You can use this test site which is setup for testing:  https://shop.easy.nets.eu/

 ## Lab Exercises

 ### Exercise 1: Basic Form Interaction